 34. Recovery of fees

-In any court of competent jurisdiction an officer of the Authority, who is authorized in writing by the Authority in that behalf, may recover for the Authority any fees that are payable to the Authority and have not been paid.
+In any court of competent jurisdiction an officer of the Authority, who is authorised in writing by the Authority in that behalf, may recover for the Authority any fees that are payable to the Authority and have not been paid.

 35. Protection of members